mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 keywords: [""]
 ---

-This document gives a high-level overview of _Melmint_: the mechanism that issues and stabilizes Mel, Themelio's base currency.
+This document gives a high-level overview of _Melmint_: the mechanism that issues and stabilizes mel, Themelio's base currency.

 ## Why an endogenous stablecoin?

-The most unique thing about Mel is that it is an _endogenous stablecoin_.
+The most unique thing about mel is that it is an _endogenous stablecoin_.
 That is,

 - It has an issuance mechanism entirely based on endogenous trust.
 That means that like Bitcoin's issuance schedule, no trusted parties are involved at all --- no central bank, no oracles, no DAOs.
 - It nevertheless maintains a stable purchasing power.